siomarapantarotto/git-prompts/README.md

   <br />Untracked files:
   <br />  (use "git add <file>..." to include in what will be committed)
   <br />        utils.js

-nothing added to commit but untracked files present (use "git add" to track)
+  <br />nothing added to commit but untracked files present (use "git add" to track)
 </p>
 <p>
   <br />User@HOST ~ /desktop/git-prompts (feature-a)